Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Abstract

 \section{Abstract}

-A network may have different types of entities and their relations.
-Further, there could be additional layers of ties.
-The former is referred to as Heterogeneous networks, while the latter is known as Multi-layer networks.
-The present paper provides a generalized network model, namely, a Heterogeneous Multi-layered Network (HMN), which can simultaneously be multi-layered and heterogeneous.
-The model can represent homogeneous networks as well.
-We define different structural measures in an HMN.
-We proved that the sets of all homogeneous, heterogeneous and multi-layered networks are subsets of the set of all HMNs.
-Accordingly, we established the equivalency of the proposed structural measures of HMNs with that of homogeneous, heterogeneous, and multi-layered networks.
-Following that, we show how our proposed HMN is more efficient in tasks such as link prediction.
-In addition, we present a novel parameterized algorithm (with complexity analysis) for generating synthetic HMNs.
-The networks generated from our proposed algorithm are more consistent in modelling the layer-wise degree distribution of a real-world Twitter network (represented as HMN) than those generated by existing models.
-Moreover, we also show that our algorithm is more effective in modelling an air-transportation multiplex network when compared to an algorithm designed specifically for the task.
+The present paper provides a generalized model of network, namely, Hybrid Layered Network (HLN).
+We proved that the sets of all homogeneous, heterogeneous and multi-layered networks are subsets of the set of all HLNs depicting the model's generalizability.
+The proposed HLN is more efficient in encoding different types of nodes and edges {when compared to representing the same information through heterogeneous or multilayered networks}.
+It is found experimentally that the HLN model when used with GNNs improve tasks such as link prediction.
+In addition, we present a novel parameterized algorithm (with complexity analysis) for generating synthetic HLNs.
+The networks generated from our proposed algorithm are more consistent in modelling the layer-wise degree distribution of a real-world Twitter network (represented as HLN) than those generated by existing models.
+Moreover, we also show that our algorithm is capable of generating various multilayer and homogeneous network.
+Further, we define different structural measures for HLN {namely multilayer neighborhood, degree centrality, closeness centrality and betweeness centrality}.
+Accordingly, we established the equivalency of the proposed structural measures of HLNs with that of homogeneous, heterogeneous, and multi-layered networks.